kripalinigudadhe/Calculator/README.md

 # Calculator
-This is a simple calculator made using html, css and javascript.
+This is a simple calculator which is made using html, css and javascript.